evgenyneu/JsonSwiftson/README.md

 ## Usage

+1. Add `import JsonSwiftson` to your file if you did Carthage or CocoaPods setup.
 1. Create an instance of `JsonSwiftson` class.
 1. Call `map` or `mapArrayOfObjects` methods.
 1. Optionally, check `ok` property to see if mapping was successful.